How to navigate Miami's neighborhoods like a pro

 Best neighborhood for beach time and nightlife

 Surely the most visited area of Miami, South Beach continues to draw crowds for several reasons.
 First, it's the best neighborhood for beach access no matter where you stay – many hotels offer private access and even those that don't often offer amenities like chairs and umbrellas.
-Traveling with kids?
-Stay near South Point Park – they'll love the splash pads and waving to outgoing cruise ships from the pier.
-Prefer something more lively?
-Anywhere along Ocean Drive or even Washington Ave is excellent.
+If you're traveling with kids, stay near South Point Park; they'll love the splash pads and waving to outgoing cruise ships from the pier.
+For something more lively, anywhere along Ocean Drive or even Washington Ave is excellent.

 4. Little Havana